LLM Pruning and Distillation in Practice: The Minitron Approach: Methodology

 \section{Methodology}

 A high-level overview of our approach is illustrated in Figure~\ref{fig:overview}.
-Here, the teacher model is first lightly finetuned on the target dataset to be used for distillation - we refer to this step as \textit{teacher correction}.
-Next, pruning is applied to compress the model, following which distillation is used to recover any lost model accuracy.
-We refer the reader to the Minitron paper~\cite{Minitron} for the full description of the pruning and distillation method.
+Here, the teacher model undergoes a lightweight adjustment phase on the target dataset to be used for distillation - we refer to this step as \textit{teacher correction}.
+Next, pruning is applied to compress the model, following which distillation is used to recover model accuracy.